Pointe de Thivelet

 La Pointe de Thivelet (or Pointe de Thimelet) is mountain culminating at 1231 m above sea level and located in the township of Corbel in Savoie.
-It is situated in the Chartreuse Mountains.
+It is situated in the Chartreuse Mountains, which encompass more that 7000 square Km of protected natural areas.
+The mountain range is the gateway to the Alps from Lyon and is home to diverse animal populations in dense forest of conifers and deciduous trees.